threefoldfoundation/www_threefold_io/content/newsroom/may_community_discussion_V4/index.md

 <br/>

-Please note this is an unedited recording of a community discussion.
-Information and outcomes are subject to change
+*Please note this is an unedited recording of a community discussion.
+Information and outcomes are subject to change.*